jito-foundation/jito-solana/docs/src/operations/setup-a-validator.md

 ### Linux

-Your system will need to be tuned in order to run properly.
+Your system will need to be tuned to run properly.
 Your validator may not start without the settings below.

 #### **Optimize sysctl knobs**